jpswade/jpswade.github.io/_posts/2009-08-25-error-1747-the-authentication-service-is-unknown.md

 However it seemed to fix the problem regardless, AFTER IT WAS REBOOTED.

-Microsoft has this down as [Winsock2 corruption](http://support.microsoft.com/kb/811259), but I&#8217;ve no idea what the real cause is.
+Microsoft has this down as [Winsock2 corruption](http://support.microsoft.com/kb/811259), but I've no idea what the real cause is.

 Once this command was issued and the machine was rebooted everything was fixed, including the event viewer.